 ***Regarding the COVID virus:

-Initial Telephone Consultation: Complementary (Contact to Book) Let’s discuss the issues.
+Initial Telephone Chat: Complementary (Contact to Book) Let’s discuss the issues.

 After initial consultation (the more information I have, the better I can help), we can discuss certain problems that may not need a longer consultation.